devzendo/transputer-macro-assembler/README.md

 Project started 19 April 2018.
 In development; unfinished; not yet at its first release (as of end-of-May 2018).

-Currently working on output/listing writers.
-Parser, macro expansion and code generation are mostly done.
+Currently working on listing writer.
+Parser, macro expansion, code generation and output of binary file are done.

 Remaining work:
-* write binary file
 * write listing file & symbol map
 * documentation of syntax